Raul Castro Fernandez

 I am looking for PhD students, postdocs, and research assistants.
 Take a look at this brief writeup if you are interested in working with us.

 Data Markets.
-We are studying data markets, as these are an important type of data ecosystem.
+We study data markets, which are an important data ecosystem.
 You can see our vision for internal (read within organizations) data markets, a survey about marketplaces, and some more technical work.

 Data Sharing.
-We work a lot of data-sharing markets.
+We work a lot on data-sharing markets.
+One question that motivates much of this research is how to incentivize data sharing when beneficial.
 My NSF CAREER is studying this type of ecosystem.
 We have designed and built a data escrow, which permits multiple agnets pools and operate on their data.
 We have models for incentivizing the formation of data-sharing consortia.

 NEWS